zitadel/zitadel/docs/docs/legal/privacy-policy.md

 If you would like to receive newsletters offered on our websites, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the specified e-mail address and agree to receive the newsletter.
 Further data will not be collected.
 We use this data exclusively for sending the requested information and do not pass it on to third parties, except as described in this privacy policy.

-You can revoke your consent to the storage of the data, the e-mail address and their use for sending the newsletter at any time, for example via the &quot;unsubscribe link&quot; in the newsletter.
+You can revoke your consent to the storage of the data, the e-mail address and their use for sending the newsletter at any time, for example via the "unsubscribe link" in the newsletter.

 ### Processing of personal data in connection with the use of our products